seal-io/docs/docs/application/environment.md

 ![unset-default-env-en](/img/v0.5.0/application/environment/unset-default-env-en.png)

-1. After unset or deleting the default environment, the default access after successful login is the first environment under the first project.
+1. After unsetting or deleting the default environment, the default access after a successful login will be the first environment under the first project.
-2. After unset the default environment, click the menu `Applications`, and the page entered by default is the recently visited page (project list, project details, environment details).
+2. After unsetting the default environment, clicking the `Applications` menu will take you to the recently visited page (project list, project details, environment details).
-3. After deleting the default environment, click the menu `Applications` and the default access is the first environment under the project.
+3. After deleting the default environment, clicking the `Applications` menu will grant default access to the first environment under the project.